cloudflare/cloudflare-docs/content/workers/get-started/guide.md

 {{</Aside>}}

 This guide will instruct you through setting up a Cloudflare account to deploying your first Worker script.
-This guide assumes that you have have a Cloudflare account.
-If you do not have a Cloudflare account, sign up before continuing with this guide:
+This guide assumes that you already have a Cloudflare account.
+If you do not have a Cloudflare account, sign up before continuing by following this guide:

 <p>{{<button type="primary" href="https://dash.cloudflare.com/sign-up/workers">}}Sign up{{</button>}}</p>